MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-deployment-testing.md

 - Generate synthetic user load to provide a realistic test case for changes on one of the environments.
   > [!NOTE]
-  > The [Mission Critical Online](https://github.com/Azure/Mission-Critical-Online) reference implementation provides an example [user load generator](https://github.com/Azure/Mission-Critical-Online/blob/main/src/testing/userload-generator/README.md).
+  > The [Mission Critical Online](https://github.com/Azure/Mission-Critical-Online) reference implementation provides an example of a [user load generator](https://github.com/Azure/Mission-Critical-Online/blob/main/src/testing/userload-generator/README.md).

 - Define the number of staging environments and their purposes within the development and release cycle.